How To Spend One Day in Istanbul: 1 Day Istanbul Itinerary

 Can you see Istanbul in 1 day?

-Yes, the highlights of Istanbul can be done in one day, but prioritization and planning will be important.
+No. It is far too big.
+You can see some of the highlights of Istanbul in one day, but prioritization and planning will be important.
 Istanbul is a beautiful city with a rich history and over 15 million people.
 You could easily spend weeks here as there is so much to explore.
-If you only have a day, locate yourself in close proximity to the top attractions and plan your day accordingly.

 Is Istanbul safe?

 Istanbul is a safe city, and visitors frequently feel safe walking around the city.
 The locals will greet you with warmth and kindness and are always willing to help.
-However, like any city, use common sense, keep your eye out for pickpockets, and respect the culture.
-Additionally, it’s normal for people to persistently try and sell items to foreigners, so be firm and consistent with your responses.
+However, like any city, use common sense, keep your eye out for pickpockets, especially in crowded places to visit, like the Galata Bridge, and respect the culture.
+Additionally, it’s normal for people to try and sell items to foreigners persistently, so be firm and consistent with your responses.

 Is it worth going to Istanbul for a day?